taine-buchan/password-generator/README.md

 **Password Generator**:

-Simple and password generator built to help users create random passwords.
+Simple password generator built to help users create random passwords.

 - This is a project I did for as apart of the Scrimba javascript module.
 - I did some reading on Math.random() and understand it's a relatively weak algorithm that is easily exploitable.